deno-plc/rust-ndi-sdk/README.md

 to be 100% safe to use.
 If you encounter restrictive lifetimes, do not try to circumvent them, mot likely it just represents the safety requirements of the C SDK.

+As expected form a C library, safety requirements are not always documented in-depth.
+One common assumption this crate uses it that it is safe to drop configuration objects that are passed as pointers (and strings inside them) immediately after the call they were passed to has returned.

 ## Contributing